Patient education: Hypoglycemia (low blood sugar) in diabetes mellitus (Beyond the Basics)

 If untreated, your symptoms can become more severe, and can include:

-When possible, you should confirm that you have low blood sugar by measuring your blood sugar level.
-(See "Patient information: Self-blood glucose monitoring in diabetes mellitus (Beyond the Basics)".)
+When possible, you should confirm that you have low blood sugar by measuring your blood sugar level (see "Patient education: Self-monitoring of blood glucose in diabetes mellitus (Beyond the Basics)").
 Low blood sugar is generally defined as a blood sugar of 60 mg/dL (3.3 mmol/L) or less.

 Some people with diabetes develop symptoms of low blood sugar at slightly higher levels.
 If your blood sugar levels are high for long periods of time, you may have symptoms and feel poorly when your blood sugar is closer to 100 mg/dL (5.6 mmol/L).
 Getting your blood sugar under better control can help to lower the blood sugar level when you begin to feel symptoms.